faultylee/ngip/README.md

   - CI Logs

 #### CI Pipeline
-- Build
+- Middleware Build & Test
-- Test
+- Middleware Docker Test
-- Deploy to testing environment
-- Load test
-- Prompt to deploy to production
+- Push to ECR
+- Setup Stage Stack
+- Stage Stack App Test
+- Setup Prod Stack
+- Post Build Clean Up

 #### Load Testing
 I plan to have a separate setup for load testing, which provision a handful of EC2 instances to generate ping traffics and API call, then monitor the key metrics on the application and gauge how well the auto scaling is performing.